 In fact, being rich can often mean that you are spending a lot of money.
 It can also mean that you have a lot of debt.
 It doesn’t matter how much money you have if your expenses are higher than your income.
 Being in debt is definitely not something to aspire to!

 People who are rich might drive a fancy car or live in an amazing house in the best part of town, but it comes at a cost.
 If you make $200,000 a year, but spend $225,000 a year in expenses, you might seem rich, but you’re on your way to going broke.

 MC Hammer at one point had $30 million in the bank, a $1 million house with 200 staff members, and a horse stable with 19 racehorses.
 But all those expenses took a toll and all that spending (along with a number of lawsuits), resulted in Hammer declaring bankruptcy in 1996.
 He ended up in $13 million in debt.

 What does it mean to be wealthy?

-Being wealthy is not only having enough money to meet your needs but being able to afford not to work if you don’t have to.
+When it comes to being rich vs wealthy, being wealthy is not only having enough money to meet your needs but being able to afford not to work if you don’t have to.
 It’s about amassing assets and making your money work for you.
 In other words, it’s having a significant net worth.